Texas Court Records

 Austin, TX 78711-2017

-- Paternity: if the applicant can prove that the child does not share their DNA, the court may grant the motion.
-Swab tests are easy ways to establish paternity, and results are returned in four to six weeks.
+- Paternity: If the applicant can prove that the child does not share their DNA, the court may grant the motion.
+Swab tests are a convenient way to establish paternity; results are returned in four to six weeks.

-- Unemployment: unemployed persons who can prove that despite their best efforts, they have gotten employment may have child support obligations temporarily suspended.
+- Unemployment: Unemployed persons who can prove that, despite their best efforts, they have not found employment may have child support obligations temporarily suspended.
 However, support may be deducted from unemployment benefits.

 What is Back Child Support in Texas?